Grand Theft Auto: Vice City Stories: PlayStation 2 port

 On 7 February 2007 Rockstar Games announced plans for a PlayStation 2 port, released on 6 March.
 It was confirmed by Rockstar Games that the PlayStation 2 version of the game would be an almost straight port.
 The port has improvements such as enhanced graphics (including the addition of bloom effects, enabled via a "trails" option), draw distance, and performance as expected, and includes a few new side activities that were not in the PSP release such as five new odd jobs, six additional unique jumps, five more rampages, and a new Easter egg.

 While other Grand Theft Auto ports have had extra features added (such as replays or custom soundtracks), this is the first port of any Grand Theft Auto game to include extra in-game content.

 The PS2 version of Vice City Stories was announced as a digital release for the PlayStation 3 in 2012, as a PlayStation 2 Classics title, and was released in April 2013 via the PlayStation Network.
 It would later be removed on 24 July 2017.

 Reception

 Grand Theft Auto: Vice City Stories has received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+The game sold 4.5 million copies by March 2008, and more than 7 million copies by 2025.

-The PlayStation 2 port of the game was criticised for having the same coding as the PSP version and for fixing very few issues and removing some things, but was praised for better lighting.
-As of 26 March 2008, Vice City Stories has sold 4.5 million copies according to Take-Two Interactive.
+IGNs Chris Roper criticised the PlayStation 2 port for having the same coding as the PSP version and for fixing very few issues and removing some things.
 Hypers Eliot Fish commended the game for using "the slick veneer of the 1980s [and the] story is well integrated into missions".

 The game's PlayStation Portable version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.